corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/upgrading521/_index.md

 To extract this data from Kafka and generate SQL scripts to populate the new tables from it, you must call the Corda CLI tool with a specific 5.2.1 migration path plugin.

-The Corda CLI tool needs access to the Kafka deployment and the `/keys` part of the Corda REST API.
+The Corda CLI tool needs access to the Kafka deployment, and the `/key` and `/certificate` part of the Corda REST API.
 For this reason, you must perform this step prior to scaling down Corda workers.

 {{< note >}}
 This tool migrates a snapshot of data at the point in time it is run.
 Performing administrative tasks on Corda after this stage of upgrade and before the next one results in potential data loss.